-The other half of the equation that makes up your metabolism is called anabolism.
-Catabolism releases energy during the process of decomposition of organic nutrients, and this energy is stored within the molecules of adenosine triphosphate .
+The other half of the equation that makes up your metabolism is called anabolism—catabolism releases energy during the decomposition process of organic nutrients stored within the adenosine triphosphate molecules.

 Energy is stored as chemical bonds with high energy, and these bonds are found between the second and third phosphate molecules.

-This energy is the fuel for the anabolic reactions used by the cells, so the hormones, enzymes, sugars and other molecules needed by the cell can be synthesized and the cell can grow, reproduce and maintain itself.
+This energy is the fuel for the anabolic reactions used by the cells, so the hormones, enzymes, sugars, and other molecules needed by the cell can be synthesized.
+The cell can grow, reproduce and maintain itself.